aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-22062019/index.rst

 .. __: https://www.facebook.com/events/868774843475083/

-`Newcastle Roller Girls`_ host a home teams tournament, with a little bit of mystery Tyne&Fear at the end.
+`Newcastle Roller Girls`_ host a home teams tournament, with a little bit of mystery Tyne&Fear at the end, to celebrate their 10th anniversary as a league!
+(Happy birthday, Newcastle!)

 .. _Newcastle Roller Girls: https://www.newcastlerollergirls.co.uk/